WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 You can check the configuration of FRR using the `vtysh` command.
 This command provides a stateful shell to manipulate FRR.
 More detailed documentation about vtysh can be found [here](https://docs.frrouting.org/en/latest/vtysh.html).

-## Setting Up WiMoVEd
+## Setting Up wimoved

-WiMoVEd is the daemon we provide that enables all Access Point features required for WiMoVE.
+wimoved is the daemon we provide that enables all Access Point features required for WiMoVE.
 It as well as all other dependencies need to be installed in every AP in your Wi&#8209;Fi system.

 ### Obtaining the Correct Binary